Cheryl Young

 7.5-7.9 ounces suits new players.
 Adding 1/10 of an ounce will make little difference and will have no effect as to how the paddle plays.
 It is like adding a penny to the paddle face.
 It is nothing significant.

-3) What Paddle Shape would be best for you?
+3) What Paddle Shape would be best for you, traditional/standard or elongated?

-The location of the sweet spot on a paddle is 22% down the length of the paddle from the top.
+The location of the sweet spot on a paddle is important to know and to try and hit each time.
+When you hit it, you will feel the "pop" or "life" of the paddle.
 The shape of the paddle determines the sweet spot.

-The sweet spot found on a traditional paddle is closer to the hand and easy to find.
+-The sweet spot found on a traditional/standard paddle is closer to the hand and easy to find.

-Longer paddles give you more reach, but their narrowness is less forgiving and harder to play with.
+-Elongated paddles give you more reach, but their narrowness is less forgiving and harder to play with.
 There is more paddle area but with a tougher sweet spot to hit.
 For an elongated paddle, the sweet spot is correspondingly smaller and there is more dead space.
+Studies have shown that beginner and intermediate players should stick to a traditional paddle shape for this reason.

 4) What is the paddle made of?